 Reach out to colleagues or your manager for a fresh brainstorming session or do the brainstorming yourself and then meet to assess your potential solutions together .
 If you have direct reports you can bring them in so that they share in the learning.
 Don’t worry about letting them know too much.
 If you’re in overwhelm mode they already know.
 Seeing you take a leadership approach to a difficult situation will help build respect and team work.

 Once you’re clear of the suffocating what-do-I-do-next feeling, it’s useful to look back to identify where things went off the rails.
 You can do this alone or with others.
-The purpose is not to find out who did what wrong, it’s to figure out how you will handle the situation differently the next time.
+Don’t focus on what went wrong; figure out how you will handle the situation differently the next time.
 This is essential learning and builds leadership skills.